pvarentsov/iola/README.md

 </pre>

-Clients support `async` and `sync` modes and use `async` mode by default.
+Clients support async and sync modes and use async mode by default.

-In `async` mode, the client and the server exchange messages independently within one connection.
+In async mode, the client and the server exchange messages independently within one connection.

-`Sync` mode uses a `request`/`response` protocol.
+Sync mode uses a request/response protocol.
 The client opens a new connection for each request, the server responds.
 The connection is closed either on the server side after a successful response or by a timeout on the client side.

 <details>